ec-coding/ec-coding/README.md

   </a>
 </p>

-<h3>Hi, I'm Edwin and I'm a software engineer with an extensive background in teaching.
+<h3>Hi, I'm Edwin and I am a software engineer with an extensive background in teaching.
 I specialize in using MERN stack to develop innovative and impactful tech solutions for my clients.
 My enduring aim is to stay well-adapted to new technologies and research their impacts on modern web development.
 Please feel free to reach out if you have any questions!</h3>

 <table bordercolor="#66b2b2">
 <h2 align="center">My Projects</h2>